List of 29 Characters in Chaucer’s Canterbury Tales

 The Miller

-A big fellow with the record of wrestling, he has taken part in many competitions, winning all of them.
-His character is entertaining.
-He is heavyset and muscular.
+A big fellow with the record of wrestling, he has participated in many competitions, winning all of them.
+His character is an entertaining one.
+He is heavy set and muscular.
 His face is big and brawny with huge nostrils and a wart of hairs on his nose.
 He is not shy of anything and tells stories only suitable for adults.
 They are mostly ridiculous and based on imaginations.
 He carries a sword and a shield with him.
 He continuously tests the host’s patience by disturbing the pattern of his tales.

 The Manciple